Skip to main content

 Bed size: 66 inches

-The Ford F-150 Lightning was one of the first electric trucks, offering an electrified version of Ford’s much-loved F150.
+The Ford F-150 Lightning was one of the first electric trucks, as an electrified version of Ford’s much-loved F150.
 The vehicle looks much like the standard F-150, but with a few hints toward an electric powertrain.
 Inside, the truck is rugged and strong, with nice seat coverings and plenty of storage.
 It has a large display at the front, and supports tech like Apple CarPlay and Android Auto.

 The 2024 Ford F-150 Lightning isn’t actually that much cheaper than the Rivian R1T, starting at $62,995.
 For the money, you’ll get a lower range — with the longest-range model offering 320 miles.
 The base model is the F-150 Lightning XLT Standard Range, which only has 240 miles — or much less if you’re hauling heavy loads.
 Still, there’s a reason the F-150 Lightning is so loved.
 It’s big, rugged, and very Ford.